Problem: Garbage in, garbage out

 Computer simulations are playing an increasingly important role in process and product development but rely fully on the accuracy of the physical property data used.
 As experimental data is often unavailable or unreliable, accurately predicting physical properties of components and mixtures is typically the most critical part of a good simulation.

 Due to their ease of use and low computational cost, group contribution methods (e.g. UNIFAC) are in widespread use despite their well-documented lack of accuracy across application areas.
 Quantum chemical methods have gained traction but continue to be limited by the need for computational power and expert users.
-Also, no practically applicable quantum method consistently yields predictions within “chemical accuracy” (<1 kcal/mol difference from prediction to experimental data of formation Gibbs energies and enthalpies) and they give no indication whether a specific prediction is reliable, even though errors can be >10 kcal/mol.
+Also, no practically applicable quantum method consistently yields predictions within “chemical accuracy” (<1 kcal/mol difference between prediction and experiment for energetic properties, e.g. the Gibbs energy of formation) and they give no indication whether a specific prediction is reliable, even though errors can be >10 kcal/mol.

 Q-props is the first development in years to drastically improve the accuracy and reliability of property predictions from quantum chemical methods.
 Q-props aims to consistently deliver chemical accuracy (<1 kcal/mol) and always returns a prediction-specific uncertainty, so you know how much you can trust your simulation.
 Q-props is also easy to use; it will interface with leading process simulation tools, performs heavy calculations in the cloud and handles all expert choices.

-Q-props achieves its prediction accuracy by combining experimental data and quantum calculations for components similar to the target molecule.
-A wide array of quantum descriptors are used to form error-cancelling reaction networks and a sophisticated AI is applied to decide what experimental data, reactions and methods to use.
+Q-props achieves its prediction accuracy by combining experimental data and quantum calculations with an error cancelling AI.
 The AI is optimized for highest possible accuracy while keeping all information relevant to get the prediction specific uncertainty.

 Example: Heat of formation for ethylbenzene and tert-butanol